 This dish is relatively easy to make and quite economical on the food budget!

 Sweet and Sour Beets includes orange zest which gives the beets a nice punch in flavor.

 Here’s what I did.

+Boil and cook beets.
+Drain, reserving beet juice.
 Meanwhile, make sweet and sour sauce: place sugar in a mixing bowl.
-Add cornstarch and kosher salt.
+Add cornstarch and salt.
 Stir ingredients together pressing out lumps with the back of your spoon.
 Slowly add vinegar so lumps don’t form in the sauce.
 Whisk to combine.

-Drain beets.
-Add beets to sweet and sour sauce.
+Add drained beets to sweet and sour sauce.
 Add butter.
 If you’re vegan or dairy intolerant you can easily substitute coconut oil at this point.
 Add grated orange zest.
 Whatever you do, don’t eliminate the orange zest from the recipe.
 You need it to provide the kick in taste.